dfddmFunction dfddm() evaluates the density function (or

 infinite sum poses a problem of how to incorporate this method with the

-introduce two heuristics for determining when to use the small-time
+two heuristics for determining when to use the small-time approximation

-approximation or the large-time approximation.
-Both heuristics will use
+or the large-time approximation.
+Both heuristics will use a fourth

-will use the new parameter in a slightly different way.
-The validity of
+the new parameter in a slightly different way.
+The validity of these two

-these two methods is proven in the paper that accompanies the
+methods is proven in the paper that accompanies the fddm

 package.
 Note that in this paper, the parameter

-required number of terms for approximating the truncated small-time
+number of terms for approximating the truncated small-time infinite sum.

 SWSE small-time approximation is used.
 This method essentially checks